volodymyrhudyma/blog/content/blog/better-form-handling-with-formik-in-react.md

 * **Validation and error messages**
 * **Handling form submission**

-By colocating all of the above in one place, Formik keeps things organized - making testing, refactoring, and reasoning about your forms a breeze.
+By putting all of the above in one place, Formik keeps things organized and makes testing, refactoring, and reasoning about your forms a breeze.

 ## Step 2: Add Formik

-To begin with, install the library:
+First, install the library:

 `yarn add formik`

-There are a few ways of integration Formik into your application:
+There are a few ways to integrate Formik into your application:

 * **useFormik** hook
 * **Formik** component
 * **withFormik** higher-order component

-In this tutorial we will stick with the first and modern way - **useFormik** hook, as hooks are a great addition to React and I suggest using them whenever possible.
+In this tutorial, we'll stick with the first and modern method - **useFormik** hook, as hooks are a great addition to React and I recommend using them whenever possible.

 Let's import the hook and use it in our code: